ebreton/full-stack-fastapi-deta/README.md

         - pydantic[email] (for email validation)
         - jinja2 (for emails formatting)
     - keeping tests and linters to the minimum
-        - flake8
-        - pytest

 ## Tree architecture

+- provide the scafeholding in `core`
+    -> keep as DRY as possible
 - isolate the user features in one package `users`
     -> will facilitate the implementation of multi micros
 - expose the `schemas` outside of the package
     -> will act as the contract between micros
-- provide the scafeholding in `core`
-    -> keep as DRY as possible